 We build the web.
 So can you.

-DigitalCrafts ranks among the best online bootcamps in 2022 by CareerKarma and CourseReport with full-time and part-time online programs in Web Development, UX Design, Cybersecurity, and Data Analytics.
+DigitalCrafts ranks among the best online coding bootcamps in 2023 by CourseReport with full-time and part-time online programs in Web Development, UX Design, Cybersecurity, and Data Analytics.

-Explore new potential career paths and graduate in as little as 14-16 weeks.
-Students will receive a hands-on and guided learning experience with seasoned instructors, access to dedicated career services and support, employer partner network and a thriving online community.
+Explore new potential career paths and graduate in as little as 17 weeks by attending one of our bootcamps online or in-person at our Atlanta campus.
+Students will receive a hands-on and guided learning experience, access to dedicated career services and support, an employer partner network, and a thriving community.

 Live Instruction by Trained Professionals

-Receive a hands-on and guided learning experience from trained professionals with real-world experience and a passion for teaching.
-You won’t be watching pre-recorded videos all day, either.
+Receive hands-on and guided learning from trained professionals with real-world experience and a passion for teaching.
 Lectures are delivered live, and classes maintain small sizes for an optimal learning experience.

 An Industry-Aligned Curriculum Built for Beginners